reprodev/Exchange-ToolboxV1/README.md

 ### Can this break something?

 The Powershell commands used in this toolbox are safe to use and not run a script unless all required information has been entered.
 There are no commands in here to delete or create any Mailboxes or Calendars, only adding, removing or listing them.
-With that said I take no responsbility for misuse of this tool but as you have to use your Admin Credentials, any changes to mailboxes will be logged by your organisation infrasture team so make sure you've asked for permission to use this in a production environment.
+With that said I take no responsibility for misuse of this tool but as you have to use your Admin Credentials, any changes to mailboxes will be logged by your organisation infrastructure team so make sure you've asked for permission to use this in a production environment.

 ### Can I change or edit the menu options easily?